 Implementation of anaerobic digestion facilities in the food and beverage industry

 In food and beverage production processes take agricultural biomass as input.
 These production processes result in biogenic by-products and waste, often very aquatious, that can be very valuable feedstocks for generating bioenergy through anaerobic digestion.
-In the report “Implementation of anaerobic digestion facilities in the food and beverage industry” investigated scenarios to integrate a biogas plant to the food and beverage production facilities, using either residues, wastes, by-products or wastewaters as feedstock.
+This report investigates scenarios to integrate a biogas plant to the food and beverage production facilities, using either residues, wastes, by-products or wastewaters as feedstock.

 In this context, it is important to pursue a cascading utilisation concept which prioritizes re-use and food/feed application of the by-products prior to energy utilisation.
 The production of biogas is an attractive option, since food and beverage production processes are energy intensive, and biogas is a multi-purpose energy carrier.
 Using the renewable gas for the food and beverage production, based on the ‘process generated’ by-products and waste the overall carbon footprint of the food and beverage production process is reduced.